splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the main console dashboard click on *Phone Numbers* and then
 *Manage*.
-Thenselect *Buy a Number,* if you haven’t done so already, set
+Thenselect *Buy a Number,* if you haven't done so already, set
 the *Capabilities* to *Voice*, and click *Search*.

 .. image:: images/twilio4.png